christopher-besch/earable_pdr/open_earable/lib/apps_tab/earable_pdr/README.md

 The state model assumes the heading and velocity to be static.
 Changes in these variables are interpreted as normally distributed noise.

+The Kalman Filter gracefully handles dropouts in the BLE connection with the earable or smartphones without barometers.